linstantnoodles/python-basics/chapter_11.md

 3. Global (module) namespace
 4. Built-in namespace

-So when you have two name-bindings with the same name in different namespaces, the nearest one will be used.
+This order is sometimes referred to as the "LEGB" rule.
+This lookup rule means that given two name-bindings with the same name in different namespaces, the nearest one will be used.
 In other words, the name-binding in the nearest namespace shadows the other one.

 Here's a walk through of name resolution in action: